vuepress/core/docs/reference/theme-api.md

   Name of the theme.

-  It should follow the naming convention:
+  It should follow the naming convention, and ensure consistency with the package name when publishing to NPM:

   - Non-scoped: `vuepress-theme-foo`
   - Scoped: `@org/vuepress-theme-foo`